For more Elysium''s Passage Blog Posts, go to

 ‘You never know,’ Mo said, ‘perhaps we can track him down if you like.’

 ‘It would be splendid if you could; still, I don’t know how you would.
-You know, at times, I wonder if he didn’t show up at university for the sole purpose of resetting the course of my life.
-Not only did he inspire me to pursue philosophy, but he also changed the way I thought about everything, especially myself.
+At times, I wonder if he didn’t show up at university for the sole purpose of resetting the course of my life.
+Not only did he inspire me to pursue philosophy, he changed the way I thought about everything, especially myself.
 As I look back on my life, I think he was why I went the distance for my doctorate.

 ‘That’s why it seemed strange he would suddenly leave without even bidding me adieu, not that I was necessarily his only friend.
 Although, at times, it seemed I might have been.
 In any case, his influence remained upon me long after he left, whereby I saw everything in a much broader, universal light.
-I don’t know; perhaps that’s when I began to have visions of the Mountain.’
+I’m not sure, but I think that’s when I began to have visions of the Mountain.’

 ‘It sounds like he was a fascinating and unusual character,’ Eli said.